andykarpov/MobyAMP/README.md

 This project is a hobbyst DIY 2.1 amplifier based on TDA2030A and TDA1557Q chips.

-The heart of the project is an arduino compatible custom board called "iterface board" with atmega328 microcontroller and 16x2 LCD panel, encoder, resistive keyboard and old-school audio processor TDA8425.
+The heart of the project is an arduino compatible custom board called "interface board" with atmega328 microcontroller and 16x2 (or 20x4) LCD panel, encoder, resistive keyboard and audio processor PT2322.
 It is possible to make it even on a breadboard using a standard arduino and couple of wires :)

 Some basic boards, such as interface board and amp boards contains both pcb design and electrical schematics.